What We Do

 Interfaith Community Housing of Delaware, Inc. supports residents in communities in an effort to maintain the appearance, safety, and quality of life of their neighborhoods.
 In partnership with stakeholders, block clubs, civic associations, and neighborhood councils, we focus on partnership building, organizing and training resident leaders.
 We assist residents define and address needs in their neighborhood so they can actively improve the quality of life for their families and neighbors.

 Asset Management & Real-estate Development

 Interfaith Community Housing of Delaware, Inc. is the largest non-profit affordable housing/real-estate developer and homeownership organization in Delaware.
-ICHDE has developed housing projects since its founding begining in New Castle County then expanding to Kent and Sussex Counties.
+ICHDE has developed housing projects since its founding beginning in New Castle County and then expanding to Kent and Sussex Counties.

 ICHDE has constructed, sold, owned, or managed over 1,450 units